mattyv/ilp_for/README.md

 ## Advanced

-### CPU Architecture
+### CPU Architecture, Portability and _AUTO functions

 You can target specific CPU architectures for optimal unroll factors.
-This is highly advisable if you plan to be portable or highly optimised:
+You really should do this if you plan to be portable or highly optimised.
+If you don't specify anything the _AUTO function will expacd to the *default* unroll values from the default header.

 ```bash
 clang++ -std=C++20 -DILP_CPU=skylake    # Intel Skylake